-A Miami-based bakery owned by Joseph Rutherford will be in front of the U.S. Supreme Court next year to decide whether Rutherford, a devout and very boring Jehovah's Witness, can decline to make a birthday cake on account of his religious beliefs.
+A Miami-based bakery owned by Joseph Rutherford will go before the U.S. Supreme Court today to decide whether Rutherford, a devout and very boring Jehovah’s Witness, can decline to make a birthday cake on account of his religious beliefs.

 The case arose late last year when Kendall residents Jeffrey and Amelia Amarillo attempted to commission a cake for their daughter Bethany’s 8th birthday from Mr. Rutherford’s bakery “Where the Knead is Greater.”
 Mr. Rutherford, a lifelong Jehovah’s Witness, refused, telling the couple that his religion does not allow celebrations or birthdays.
 “Get the fuck out, really?” asked Jeffrey to Mr. Rutherford, who is always serious.

 “I don’t believe in celebrating birthdays,” said Mr. Rutherford, who has no idea how old he is.
 “Happiness is a pagan concept.”